Meet our employees

 “I was a finance major in college.
 I’d studied stocks and investments.
 I had more of a corporate finance background so I needed to learn more about credit analysis and banking fundamentals.
 Before taking the FCA commissioning exam, we all take the same set of classes at the same time for three years.

-“We’re all in the Staff Development Division for two years, and then we move to the Association Examination Division.
-I have done some side projects for the Bank Examination Division.
-I am interested specifically in our Capital Markets Division, so I’ve sought outside work from them.
+“We all started in the Staff Development Division for two years and then moved to the Association Examination Division.
+Early on, I had an interest in our Capital Markets Division, which I am now a part of, where I analyze complex finance areas for the larger institutions we regulate.
 New associates might be able to follow up on a particular interest early on like I did.
 It really depends on availability.”

 Lots of opportunities to hone skills